 The Regiment raised six New Army battalions during the conflict, including the 5th and 6th (Service) Battalions, which both landed at Gallipoli in 1915.

 Since its inception, the Regiment had been the county unit for the three Irish counties of Armagh, Cavan and Monaghan.
-The last two of these became part of the Free State in 1922, but as Armagh was in Northern Ireland and the Regiment survived.
+The last two of these became part of the Free State in 1922, but as Armagh was in Northern Ireland, the Regiment survived.
 For 13 years (1924-1937), the Regiment formed a single Corps with the Royal Inniskilling Fusiliers, though both retained their individual regimental identities and titles.

 The Regiment spent the inter-war years in Egypt, England, India and Sudan and re-formed a 2nd Battalion in 1938 to serve in Egypt and on Malta.

 The 1st Battalion was stationed in Guernsey at the outbreak of the Second World War and immediately moved to France before being withdrawn to Britain during May 1940.
 As part of 38th (Irish) Brigade, it then sailed to North Africa in November 1942 and joined the 1st Army's campaign in Tunisia, fighting near Bou Arada and in the mountainous areas north of Medjez-el Bab.
-The Irish Brigade went onto fight throughout the Sicilian and Italian campaigns from 1943 to 1945, taking part in major battles at Centuripe, Termoli, the Trigno and Sangro rivers, Cassino, Lake Trasimeno and Monte Spaduro before taking a leading role in the final Allied breakthrough at Argenta Gap during April 1945.
+The Irish Brigade went onto fight throughout the Sicilian and mainland Italian campaigns from 1943 to 1945, taking part in major battles at Centuripe, Termoli, the Trigno and Sangro rivers, Cassino, Lake Trasimeno and Monte Spaduro before taking a leading role in the final Allied breakthrough at Argenta Gap during April 1945.
 The brigade then moved into Southern Austria in May 1945 to take part in peacekeeping duties.

 In 1943, the 2nd Battalion was captured by German forces on the Greek island of Leros and the 6th Battalion was then re-numbered 2nd Battalion to replace it, but was mainly stationed in Britain for the rest of the war and disbanded in 1948.